Doctor of Ministry (D.Min.)

 Azusa, CA 91702-7000 USA

-In general, the goals of the Doctor of Ministry program focus on growth in specific skills for spiritual formation and ministry leadership.
+The goals of the Doctor of Ministry program focus on growth in specific skills for spiritual formation and ministry leadership.
 In this context, doctoral scholarship and research are emphasized to bring theory and praxis into practical ministry application.
 The program seeks to accomplish these goals by focusing on the following outcomes:

 1. Develop a theology of spirituality by integrating insights from Scripture, theology, and related disciplines in the humanities and behavioral sciences.